iyanataylor1/MES-Sports-Management/README.md

 # MES-Sports-Management
 OOP group assignment

-!!
-There's a problem with one of the files.
-I'll upload the doc and app for now; figure out the problem

 Instructions:
 This group project is designed to allow students working in groups to employ key OOP concepts in the analysis, design, and implementation of a real-world application.
 Students in groups